helrond/clbsj.org/_posts/2013-09-30-birmingham-and-the-bible.md

 Dr. R. Douglas Bendall is the founder and president of <a href="http://www.newarkschooloftheology.org/">The Newark School of Theology</a>, Newark, New Jersey, which promotes social justice and the development of congregations by providing educational opportunities to students in low income communities.

-We hope that you will join us for this remarkable event!
-You can register for the seminar through the Stony Point Center website [here](http://stonypointcenter.org/birmingham-bible?eventId=23&controller=event&task=individualRegister).

 If you're interested in helping us publicize this event, feel free to download and print out our flyer here, as well!
 [CLBSJ Autumn Seminar](/resources/flyer-CLBSJ-Autumn-Seminar-Update.pdf)

 This event is co-sponsored by